noisebridge/deprecated-bureaucracy/membership/hiatus-departure-suspension.md

 Returning from hiatus
 ---------------------

-To return from hiatus, a member must remove the `[[Category:Hiatus]]`` tag from their wiki user page and notify the secretary that they have returned.
+To return from hiatus a member must notify the secretary that they have returned.
 Members' status returns as soon as these two tasks are complete.
 Members' full participation in the consensus process returns one calendar month after these two tasks are complete.